20 Best Cities to Visit on a Cruise to Spain

 10. Granada

-Alhambra, a 9th-century hilltop palace and a UNESCO World Heritage Site, with its magnificent gardens is definitely a number one place of interest in Granada.
-If you choose to visit Alhambra, you should either book a shore excursion (which I highly recommend, as there is a slightly complicated procedure to enter the palace, and with shore excursion that part is handled by the tour guide) or book a ticket in advance!
+The stunning Alhambra is a 9th-century hilltop palace and a UNESCO World Heritage Site.
+If you choose to visit Alhambra, you should either book a shore excursion (which I highly recommend) or book a ticket in advance!

 The palace is huge and takes a whole day to visit, so you won’t have time to visit other Granada city sights on the same day.